BenPope95/scaffold-eth-substreams-challenge/README.md

 - [ ] For the name field, put `map_events`
 - [ ] For the kind field put `map`.

-- Your first module will take in `block’s, so the `inputs`field needs`- source: sf.ethereum.type.v2.Block`.
+- Your first module will take in block, so the `inputs` field needs `- source: sf.ethereum.type.v2.Block`.
   > Your first module can additionally take in `params` or `clock`, but it will always take in `block`.

 Downstream, your map_module’s `input` field can take in any of the following [inputs](https://substreams.streamingfast.io/documentation/develop/manifest-modules/inputs#inputs-overview).